Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 path: ./reports/contract-gaps.json

-Model Selection
+Model selection

-Task Recommended Model Rationale
+Task Recommended model Rationale

-can-i-deploy diagnostics o4-mini Structured output; simple analysis
+can-i-deploy diagnostics gpt-5.6-luna Structured output with straightforward analysis

-Test Review with MCP
+Test review with MCP

-The contract-testing_review_pact_test tool provides AI-powered review of existing tests against Pact best practices3.
+The contract-testing_review_pact_test tool provides AI-powered review of existing tests against Pact best practices[^3].
+This feature requires PactFlow Cloud.
 In the TUI:

 > Review all Pact tests in src/__tests__/contracts/ for best-practice violations